-We have audited the financial statements of Cleantech Building Materials plc (Parent Company) and its subsidiaries (Group) for the year ended 31 December 2021, which comprise:
+We have audited the financial statements of Cleantech Building Materials plc (Parent Company) and its subsidiaries (Group) for the year ended 31 December 2022, which comprise:

-- the Group income statement and statement of other comprehensive income for the year ended 31 December 2021; - the Group and parent company statements of financial position as at 31 December 2021; - the Group and parent company statements of changes in equity for the year then ended; - the Group statement of cash flows for the year then ended; and - the notes to the financial statements, including significant accounting policies.
+- the Group income statement and statement of other comprehensive income for the year ended 31 December 2022; - the Group and parent company statements of financial position as at 31 December 2022; - the Group and parent company statements of changes in equity for the year then ended; - the Group statement of cash flows for the year then ended; and - the notes to the financial statements, including significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK adopted International Accounting Standards (UK IFRS).
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK adopted International Accounting Standards.
 The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, except for the possible effects of the matter described in the basis for qualified opinion section of our report:
+In our opinion, except for the possible effects on the corresponding figures of the matters described in the basis for qualified opinion section of our report:

-- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2021 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with UK IFRS; - the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2022 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with UK adopted International Accounting Standards; - the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.